-1.8.1 General Provisions - 110 And 110d Limited Impact or 112 And 112d or 110 ISL and 112 ISL Reclamation Permit Applications
+1.8.1 General Provisions - 110 Limited Impact or 112 Reclamation Permit Applications

-- (1) An Applicant may amend, or make technical revisions to, an application for a permit under consideration by the Office by filing a copy of such amendment or technical revision with the Office and placing a copy with the County Clerk and Recorder. - (2) Within five (5) working days of placement with the County Clerk or Recorder, the Applicant shall provide the Office with an affidavit or receipt demonstrating that the amendment or technical revision was placed with the County Clerk and Recorder not later than the close of business on the day the amendment or technical revision was filed with the Office. - (3) Any amendment or technical revision to an application shall constitute a new filing for the sole purposes of determining the date for the consideration of the application by the Office, and for the deadline for a final decision on the application.
-The provisions of Rule 1.6.6 shall apply to submitted amendments.
-The provisions of Rules 1.8.2 shall apply to technical revisions for 110 and non-in situ leach mining 110d Limited Impact, and the provisions of Rule 1.8.4 shall apply to technical revisions for all in situ leach mining applications (regardless of designated mining operation status), 112 and 112d Reclamation Permit applications. - (4) If the Office determines that additional information is submitted by the Applicant for the purpose of detailing, clarifying or explaining any part of the application, whether at the request of the Office or otherwise, then such additional information shall not constitute a change or an addition resulting in an amendment or technical revision to the application. - (5) If the Operator notifies the Office of a proposed change in post-mining land use, the Office shall decide whether such change in post-mining land use requires a change in the Reclamation Plan and whether such change shall require a Technical Revision or Permit Amendment. - (6) Within five (5) working days of the filing of an amendment or technical revision to an application, the Office shall set a new date for the consideration of the application.
-The new date shall be set pursuant to Subparagraph 1.6.6, 1.8.2 or 1.8.4, as applicable.
+- (1) An Applicant may amend or make technical revisions to an application for a permit under consideration by the Office by filing a copy of such amendment or technical revision with the Office and placing a copy with the County Clerk and Recorder. - (2) Within five (5) working days of placement with the County Clerk or Recorder, the Applicant shall provide the Office with an affidavit or receipt demonstrating that the amendment or technical revision was placed with the County Clerk and Recorder not later than the close of business on the day the amendment or technical revision was filed with the Office. - (3) Any amendment or technical revision to an application shall constitute a new filing for the sole purposes of determining the date for the consideration of the application by the Office, and for the deadline for a final decision on the application.
+The provisions of Rule 1.6.6 shall apply to submitted amendments and the provisions of Rules 1.8.2 or 1.8.4 shall apply to technical revisions for 110 Limited Impact or 112 Reclamation Permit applications, respectively.

+- (4) If the Office determines that additional information is submitted by the Applicant for the purpose of detailing, clarifying or explaining any part of the application, whether at the request of the Office or otherwise, then such additional information shall not constitute a change or an addition resulting in an amendment or technical revision to the application. - (5) If the Operator notifies the Office of a proposed change in post-mining land use, the Office shall decide whether such change in post-mining land use requires a change in the Reclamation Plan and whether such change shall require a Technical Revision or Permit Amendment. - (6) Within five (5) working days of the filing of an amendment or technical revision to an application, the Office shall set a new date for the consideration of the application.
+The new date shall be set pursuant to Subparagraph-Rule 1.6.6, 1.8.2 or 1.8.4, as applicable.

-1.8.2 Technical Revisions to 110 or Non In Situ Leach Mining 110d Limited Impact Permit Applications
+1.8.2 Technical Revisions to 110 Limited Impact Permit Applications

-The Office shall set a new date for the consideration of a technical revision to an application for a 110 or non-in situ leach mining 110d Limited Impact permit only as necessary to afford an adequate opportunity for a review of the technical revision by the Office and by any interested members of the public.
-This Rule 1.8.2 does not apply to technical revisions for in situ leach mining permit applications.
-Technical revisions to in situ leach mining permit applications must follow the procedural requirements for 112d permit applications or if exempt from designated mining operation status, 112 permit applications.
+The Office shall set a new date for the consideration of a technical revision to an application a 110 or 110(6) Limited Impact Permit only as necessary to afford an adequate opportunity for a review of the technical revision by the Office and by any interested members of the public.

+1.8.3 111 Special Operation Permit Applications